The Annual Canvass

 Checking the new register

 Please note: You are not automatically registered to vote by registering to pay Council Tax.
 This is because you may be eligible to pay Council Tax but not be eligible to vote.
-You should also be aware that not registering to vote may affect your credit history.
+You should also be aware that not registering to vote can affect your credit history.

 Need more help?